Skip to Content

 Nowadays it's impossible to enjoy this salad safely at local restaurants.
 So we make our own at home with ingredients we already have on hand in the refrigerator.

 Bonus idea-- consider offering a Wedge Salad Bar at your next party or luncheon with various toppings and dressings.
-And you could even offer cute and amazing little mini wedges served on a gorgeous cake plate.
+You could even offer cute and amazing little mini wedges served on a gorgeous cake plate.

 Everyone will love this fun and healthy meal idea that is not only gluten and dairy free, but also very allergen friendly.